 In addition to validation, the next level (L1) also may include integration work, in this case between the delivered system and other teams' deliverables, such as operations processes.
-Testing and integration with operations processes will be done by the SRDP Operations Manager, with participation and assistance from the DMS integration team.
+Testing and integration with operations processes will be done by the Validation Lead, with participation and assistance from the DMS integration team.
+JIRA ticketing and weekly follow-up at the DMS-SRDP team meeting will serve as a vehicle for communication and issue resolution.